Whisk Yourself Away to the Best Matcha in Brisbane

 Blending their homemade strawberry purée and ceremonial grade matcha with your choice of milk, the team creates a perfect blend of sweet fruity flavours and the mellow vegetal notes of the tea.

 Kin also keep it creative with fun drink specials.
-During May, you can try their pistachio iced matcha, made from Uji matcha blended with house pistachio butter, blossom water and milk, topped with vanilla bean cream soft top and pistachio matcha dust.
 To make it dairy-free, just choose your milk and opt out of the cream on top!

 24 Macquarie Street, Teneriffe